bar2555/Game-of-Life/Readme.txt

 - The game only ends when the user ends the game by quitting or starting a new game
 - Other than this, I have made no additional assumptions outside of the given instructions.
-Within the architecture of the game, the grid world is infinite, although there would eventually be an error if a cell moves far enough off of the screen, depending on the available memory.
+Within the architecture of the game, the grid world is infinite, although there would eventually be an error if a cell moves far enough off of the screen or enough cells are created, depending on the available memory.

 ---Gameplay---
 - Run the game by running game.py